Skip to main content

 Green bins for houses (single-unit dwellings)

-Owners and residents of single-unit homes who do not currently have a green waste bin will have one delivered to their property.
+Owners and tenants of standalone houses (single-unit dwellings) who do not currently have a green waste bin will have one delivered to their property.
+This includes properties owned by the Department of Housing.

 Delivery will be on a suburb-by-suburb basis.
 Once delivered, the green waste recycling service will begin the following fortnight.